bhhnguyen/bhhnguyen.github.io/_projects/professional.md

   </a>
 </div>
 <div class="caption">
   These are snippets of puzzles and assets (including some physical ones) from various puzzle commissions we've worked on.
-These are from a game that was commissioned by a team from PricewaterhouseCoopers that 160 of their employees participated in.
+These images in particular are from a game commissioned by PricewaterhouseCoopers that 160 of their employees participated in.
 </div>